dezashibi-c-projects/i-prpal_tool/README.md

 Prime Number and Palindrome String Checker cli tool in C

-- **User Story:** As an intermediate learner, I want to create a program that checks if a given string is a palindrome then checks if a given number is a prime number, too.
+- **User Story:** As an intermediate learner, I want to create a program that checks if a given string is a palindrome and if the given string is also an integer number then checks if the given number is a prime number, too.
 It can load strings separated by space from a file, then checks for `palindrome` strings first and if the string is a number check for the `prime` number as well. and gives user proper report or save the report in a different file.
 - **Expected Result:** The program outputs whether the string is palindrome or not and if the string is a number will add whether the number is prime or not as well.
 - **Concepts:** Loops, conditional statements, functions, strings, read/write files.